by Jon Jordan, Owner

 - Interruptions in Supply Chain — It only takes one or two people at a factory to get sick and the rest of the workers may be quarantined.
 This can make the supply of parts and new systems unreliable and may lead to delays in restoring comfort to your home.
 The supply chain for most HVAC products is not as complicated as it could be.
 For some products, such as computers or cars, the final product is heavily reliant on production in Asia, ocean transport, and multiple warehouses.
 HVAC components are somewhere in the middle — There are lots of electronic HVAC components that are not domestically produced, and even the components that are made here have various interstate transportation, factories and distribution points.

 - Unavailability of Service People — If some or all of our service people come under recommended or required quarantine, our ability to provide service to customers’ homes might be severely limited, or even halted completely for weeks at a time.
-We will make every attempt to take care of you, but preventing the spread of COVID-19 in our community would be the top priority.
-We are already making changes in how we provide your service to further that goal.
+We will make every attempt to take care of you, but preventing the spread of coronavirus in our community would be the top priority.

 - Scarcity of Air Purification Products — There are indoor air quality (IAQ) products that can capture and kill viruses (and lots of other stuff) in your air.
 Now that more people are seeing value in having those in their homes and businesses, we are already starting to see the shortages in some products.